 The landlord may enter your dwelling unit with your consent.
 The law says that you shall not “unreasonably withhold consent.”
 9 V.S.A. § 4460(a).

 What is unreasonable depends on the facts.
 If the landlord has not given you advance notice, you may refuse if the landlord’s request is unreasonable.
 For example, it’s unreasonable if the landlord wants to make a noisy repair while your children are sleeping.
 It’s unreasonable if the landlord shows up during a family gathering.
 It’s unreasonable if the landlord wants to come in and out instead of scheduling a time to come and make a repair.
 But you cannot refuse just because you don’t feel like letting the landlord in.

 The landlord doesn’t need your consent if the landlord gives you 48 hours’ notice.
 Even then, the landlord can only enter between the hours of 9:00 a.m. and 9:00 p.m. and only for one of the reasons listed below.
 9 V.S.A. § 4460(b).

-- To conduct necessary or agreed upon repairs, alterations or improvements
+- to make necessary or agreed repairs, alterations or improvements

-- To show the apartment to prospective tenants, buyers, or workers
+- to show the unit to prospective or actual purchasers, mortgagees, tenants, workers or contractors